NuGet/docs.microsoft.com-nuget/docs/create-packages/native-files-in-net-packages.md

 Compile assets are passed to the compiler, and therefore must only contain .NET assemblies.
 NuGet will select compile assets from `ref/{tfm}/`, and if that directory does not exist, it will fall back to `lib/{tfm}`, where `{tfm}` is the target framework that is the closest match the project referencing the package.
-However, in this scenario of creating a .NET package with native libraries, it is recommended to use `ref` because if `lib/` is used, NuGet will think the package is compatible with projects using `packages.config`, but those projects will fail at runtime because the native files will not be copied.
+However, in this scenario of creating a .NET package with native libraries, it is recommended to use `ref/` because if `lib/` is used, NuGet will think the package is compatible with projects using `packages.config`, but those projects will fail at runtime because the native files will not be copied.

 The .NET compiler will generate warnings when an assembly targets a different architecture than what the current compilation is targeting, so your package consumers will have the best experience if your `ref/` or `lib/` assemblies target `AnyCPU`.